The HIGHER DIMENSIONAL SELF

 The Real Reality

-Space-time is a fabric, on the other side of this fabric connects into a mirror universe, the fabric is just the shell connecting the illusion of one universe into another.
-The other connecting universe is a mirror universe of ours, a sea of endless universes connect like bubbles stretching into a limitless expanse of infinity.
+Space-time is a fabric, the illusion of time, past present and future.
+The sea of endless universes connect like bubbles stretching into a limitless expanse of infinity.

 Every outcome exists within this interwoven fabric of space-time, it's continuous, smooth, and gets curved and deformed by the presence of matter and energy.